-The traditional model of energy distribution is through a centralised grid, flowing in one direction from large coal, gas or hydro generators to the end user, but Distributed Energy Resources are radically changing that formula.
+The conventional way of distributing energy is through a centralised grid, where electricity flows from one direction from large coal, gas or hydro generators to the end user.
+However, with the emergence of Distributed Energy Resources (DER) that formula is changing rapidly.

-As more large scale wind and solar farms come on stream, an increasing proportion of Australia’s energy is supplied by renewable energy sources.
-This trend has extended to businesses and households which generate their own electricity via rooftop solar photovoltaic (PV) panels, which can then be stored using battery systems.
+As more large-scale wind and solar farms come on stream, an increasing share of Australia’s energy requirements is now being filled through renewable energy sources.
+This trend has extended to businesses and residences that are now generating their own electricity using rooftop solar photovoltaic (PV) panels, which can then be reserved in battery storage systems.

-Demand response and smart meters are also affecting and directly influencing the way users behave, helping them reduce consumption during peak periods to help balance the grid.
+Demand response and smart meters are also affecting and directly influencing the way users; with more access to usage information, they can now cut down their consumption especially during peak electricity periods so they can help stabilise the grid.

 The benefits of Distributed Energy Resources

 The increasing penetration of DER into the grid comes with a raft of benefits and opportunities for the power system and its participants, particularly in the context of advance metering, monitoring and remote control.

 Energy consumers who have DER assets such as solar panels and battery storage, among others, will be able to cut down their energy spend because they’ll be selling power back to the grid.
 They may also receive compensation for using their storage systems to help balance the grid.

 Network distribution (also referred to as “poles and wires”) costs may be reduced by investing in DER as there is less reliance on the traditional grid.
 This is therefore passed on as a decrease in overall power costs.
 Based on some reports, network expansion costs can be reduced by up to 60% in 2050 following the continued spread of DER.